Please check back in August for the Fall 2019 Deadline. Students need to fill out an application for each experience for which they needs funds.

 Can I use the funds to reimburse me for an experience I have already had, or that is currently on-going?

-No, funds can only be used for experiences that start after the award notification date, March 31, 2017.
+No, funds can only be used for experiences that start after the award notification date.
+No exceptions will be made effective April 11, 2019.

 When will my enrichment award be disbursed?